Decision Records

 Modify

-The inferred intent element is partially correct but requires adjustment.
+The inferred intent hypothesis is partially correct but requires adjustment.

 A modification results in: